grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 `draft: true`

-:  When present, this option prevents a page from being published on the documentation website.
+:  When present, this option prevents Hugo from rendering the content.
+Use the command line flag `--buildDrafts` to generate content marked as `draft: true`.

 ## Example with different page and menu titles